avila12/heartfelt_echo/ReadME.md

 ---

 ## Configuration
-- Modify `config.py` for environment-specific settings.
+- Modify `.env` for environment-specific settings.
 - Set up environment variables for sensitive data such as API keys and database URIs:

 ---